China's Delta outbreak shows signs of slowing, as variant rages across the world – KION546

 However, this approach requires punishing, oppressive measures that many argue are simply not sustainable in the long term, especially as new variants spread and other countries open back up.
 Experts say fortress territories will eventually have to shift away from this strategy — they can’t stay shut off from the world forever.

-Using the zero-Covid approach, Chinese authorities acted quickly once the outbreak became apparent, with numerous major cities launching mass testing campaigns and building pop-up testing labs.
+Following the initial outbreak, Chinese authorities acted quickly, with numerous major cities launching mass testing campaigns and building pop-up testing labs.
 Yangzhou, one of the infection hotspots with a population of 4.5 million people, has so far conducted seven rounds of mass-testing for its residents.

 Communities that reported infections were promptly locked down, with residents unable to leave except for emergency reasons.
 Tens of millions of people were placed under travel and movement restrictions, as well as extra screening procedures and mandatory quarantines for anybody traveling between cities or provinces.